subratcall/msdataworkshop/README.md

    - Notice `atp*` references in microprofile-config.properties and @Inject dataSources in `ATPAQAdminResource.java`
    - Run `./deploy.sh` to create deployment and service
    - Run `msdataworkshop` command to verify existence of deployment and service and verify pod is in Running state
-   - Open the frontend microservice home page and hit the submit `setupAll` hit the submit `testdatasources` button
+   - Open the frontend microservice home page and hit the submit `testdatasources` button
    - Troubleshooting...
         - Look at logs... `kubectl logs [podname] -n msdataworkshop`
         - If no request is shown in logs, try accessing the pod directly using port-forward